-During the quarter ended March 31, 2024, the following individual(s) serving as a director and/or an officer (as defined in Rule 16a-1(f) of the Exchange Act) of our company adopted or terminated a trading plan for the purchase or sale of our securities as described in Item 408 of Regulation S-K. The material terms of these plans, each of which is intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act (the "Rule 10b5-1 Plans"), are as follows:
+During the quarter ended March 31, 2024 June 30, 2024, the following trading plan for Qasim Saifee, our prior Chief Operating Officer, was terminated in connection with his resignation from our company on April 8, 2024.
+No other individual(s) serving as a director and/or an officer (as defined in Rule 16a-1(f) of the Exchange Act) of our company adopted or terminated a trading plan for the purchase or sale of our securities as described in Item 408 of Regulation S-K. The material terms of these plans, each of which is intended to satisfy S-K during the affirmative defense conditions of Rule 10b5-1(c) of the Exchange Act (the "Rule 10b5-1 Plans"), are as follows:

 - On March 4, 2024, Lora Bartolome, our Senior Vice President, Accounting and Controller, adopted a Rule 10b5-1 Plan for the potential sale of up to 32,361 shares of common stock.
-The plan's expiration date is June 30, 2025.
+The plan's expiration date is June 30, 2025 quarter ended June 30, 2024.